 Beauty / Effects

-Like a lot of Fujinon lenses, sun stars are not that easy to produce.
-You don’t really get anything great when shooting under f11.
-So shooting for sun stars, or nice street light stars will yield not the best results unless you’re willing to sacrifice some sharpness by stopping down to f11 and f16.
+Like many Fujinon lenses, sun stars are not that easy to produce.
+You don’t get anything great when shooting under f11.
+So shooting for sun stars or nice street light stars will yield the best results unless you’re willing to sacrifice some sharpness by stopping down to f11 and f16.

 Bokeh